August 26, 2014

 IDE Decisions

-FDA must inform sponsors or sponsor-investigator of its decision, or must notify the sponsor that the investigation may not begin, within 30 days from the date of receipt of the IDE application, or the IDE application will be deemed approved.
-If an IDE application is approved or approved with conditions, the sponsor may begin subject enrollment, up to the number of subjects and investigational sites specified in FDA’s decision letter, upon receipt of Institutional Review Board (IRB) approval, which may occur prior to FDA approval.
+The FDA must inform sponsors or sponsor-investigators of its decision, or notify the sponsor that the investigation may not begin, within 30 days from the date of receipt of the IDE application; otherwise, the IDE application will be deemed approved.
+If an IDE application is approved or approved with conditions, the sponsor may begin subject enrollment, up to the number of subjects and investigational sites specified in the FDA’s decision letter, upon receipt of Institutional Review Board (IRB) approval, which may occur prior to FDA approval.

 IDE Approval